jmmarreiros/manotIncisions/README.md

 This repository contains the data and code for our paper:

-> Marreiros, J., Goder-Goldberger, M., Paixao, E., (2022). *An
+> Marreiros, J., Goder-Goldberger, M., Paixao, E., (2022). *Middle
-> intentionally engraved Levallois core from Manot Cave, Israel, and its
+> Palaeolithic engraved stone artifacts from the Levant, and their
 > contribution to understanding human behavioural complexity*.
 Name of
 > journal/book <https://doi.org/xxx/xxx>

 Our pre-print is online here:

-> Authors, (YYYY). *An intentionally engraved Levallois core from Manot
+> Authors, (YYYY). *Middle Palaeolithic engraved stone artifacts from
-> Cave, Israel, and its contribution to understanding human behavioural
+> the Levant, and their contribution to understanding human behavioural
 > complexity*.
-Name of journal/book, Accessed 19 Jan 2022.
+Name of journal/book, Accessed 28 Feb 2022.
 Online at
 > <https://doi.org/xxx/xxx>

 ### How to cite